tanjil-dev/VesselTracker/README.md

 - Please put the variable values for database credentials and local directory path etc.

 ## Thank you!
 Thank you for checking out this project!
 If you have any questions, feel free to open an issue or contact me directly.
-I hope you find this project helpful and look forward to your contributions.
 - **Email:** tanzil.ovi578@gmail.com